ahmed07777/shortcake/README.md

 built locally using `scripts/build-docs`, the development server can be run using `scripts/run-dev`, and the interactive shell instance of the application can be invoked using `scripts/run-shell`.

+Note that both building the docs and running the tests require you to install the development dependencies via `pipenv install -d`.